Learning to Learn-at-Test-Time: Language Agents with Learnable Adaptation Policies: Experiments

-\textbf{The learned adaptation policy generalizes to out-of-distribution tasks on both benchmarks} (Tables~\ref{tab:jericho_ood} and~\ref{tab:webarena_ood}).
-On Jericho, \modelname improves W-AUC on all three held-out games across all meta-agent backbones; with GPT-5, the average rises from 0.23 to 0.28.
-This includes Zork~3, the most challenging of the three held-out games, where all backbones still record positive gains---suggesting that the learned adaptation policy is not overfit to the training distribution and generalizes well to unseen tasks.
+\textbf{The learned adaptation policy generalizes to out-of-distribution tasks} (Tables~\ref{tab:jericho_ood}, \ref{tab:webarena_ood}, and \ref{tab:tau2_results}).
+On Jericho, \modelname improves W-AUC on all three OOD games across every meta-agent backbone, increasing the GPT-5 average from 0.23 to 0.28.
+On WebArena-Lite, the gains are smaller and depend on how closely the held-out domain resembles the training domains in interface and task structure.
+On $\tau^2$-bench, the policy transfers to the held-out Telecom domain, where \modelname reaches 0.37 W-AUC, compared with 0.33 for Naive and 0.34 for the strongest prompt-optimization baseline.

-On WebArena-Lite, OOD gains concentrate in Shopping Admin, which improves consistently across all three backbones (+0.03 to +0.05 W-AUC); Shopping Admin shares interface and task structure with the ID Shopping domain.
-Reddit, by contrast, is structurally unlike any training domain and shows more limited transfer: only Gemini~3~Flash records a meaningful gain (+0.04 W-AUC), while GLM-5 and GPT-5 remain flat.
-The overall OOD average nonetheless improves for all three backbones, driven primarily by Shopping Admin.